ardanlabs/gotraining/README.md

 ## Classes and Pricing

-Corporate full day training classes are at $2,500 USD a day plus travel expenses.
+Corporate full day bootcamp classes are at $2,500 USD a day plus travel expenses.
 Corporate and group sponsors can have as many students in the class as they like.
 I recommend limiting it to 25 students or less.

 **_Currently Scheduled Corporate Classes:_**
 Comcast VA - Dec 2014

-Individual enrollment classes are scheduled periodically and cost $250 per day/student plus fees.
+Individual enrollment bootcamp classes are scheduled periodically and cost $250 per day/student plus fees.

 **_Currently Scheduled Enrollment Classes:_**
 [Edmonton 1 Day Bootcamp - Jan 24th](http://edmontongo.org/workshop/) ** Discounted Pricing